 However, it doesn't mean you can't make up for the so-called neglect.
 How about spending some quality time with the child?
 How about making sure you MAKE some quality time?
 Here are some tips for the same:

-- Walk-and-talk: Skip the car for distances that can be easily covered by foot.
+- Walk-and-talk: Skip the car for distances that you can cover by foot.
 Take your kid along.
 Have a heartfelt talk.
 It need not be about the ways of the universe (unless he brings it up, of course!), it need not be about school.
 It could be about the neighbour’s dog that you find adorable.
-Those fifteen minutes of walk to the supermarket, will just help your child feel that ‘my dad/mum isn’t that inaccessible after all’.
+Those fifteen minutes of walk to the supermarket, will help your child feel that "my dad/mum isn’t that inaccessible after all".
 An important feeling that!

 - Be there even when you aren’t!
 That’s not word play.
 There are days and sometimes weeks when an important project has come up or there has been a medical emergency in the family which needs your time and attention.
 Take a few moments out to leave behind notes for your children.
 A piece of paper on his study table that says ‘Thanks for doing the dishes’ or ‘I’m so proud of you, big brother’, just reminds the child that even if you didn’t verbally acknowledge his efforts, you did notice and appreciate it.

 Sometimes all children need is someone to listen to them, to be heard, to act silly with!
 Take those extra moments to spend with your children.
 When you look back, you will be thankful for the memories.

 If you have any insights, questions or comments regarding the article, please share them in our Comment box below.
 Like us on Facebook to stay up-to-date on the latest from sg.theasianparent.com!!